Zero is an artificial intelligent

 A: People who have spent a lot of time talking to Zero, have

-over a thousand lines of more than just short responses, and meet other criteria will make Zero resemble that person because many of the things Zero repeats
+over a thousand lines of more than just short responses, and meet other criteria makes Zero resemble that person because many of the things Zero repeats

 back to a user will be something that person has likely said.